CSharp-Pills-15mg/Disposable-Pattern/doc/08 - Disposable Resources.md

 Until now we discussed about classes that contain unmanaged memory and how to ensure that the memory is released.

-But what if out class contains fields that implement the `IDisposable` interface?
+But what if out class contains members that implement the `IDisposable` interface?
 Should we do something special about them?
 Should we call their `Dispose()` method?
 If yes, when?

-In this session we will discuss about disposable member, but first, let's remember how our class looks like.
+In this session we will discuss about disposable members, but first, let's remember how our class looks like.

 ## From the previous session